scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The recent *resolution revolution* in cryo-EM and the breakthrough in protein prediction with deep learning models now provide complimentary sources of insights to biomolecular structure, but the crystallographic approach continues to remain vital because it still supplies the most precise structures :cite:`Kuehlbrandt14`, :cite:`Jumper21`.

 Biological crystallographers are familiar with Jupyter's browser-based environment and interactive cells, especially after ColabFold enabled running AlphaFold2 from Colab notebooks :cite:`Mirdita22`.
-Nonetheless, most protein crystallographers continue to use well-developed, user friendly GUIs to run crystallographic software in routine analyses.
+Nonetheless, most protein crystallographers continue to use well-developed, user-friendly GUIs to run crystallographic software in routine analyses.
 However, these users sometimes need non-routine analyses that require new code.

 The Computational Crystallography Toolbox (CCTBX) provides a vast library of computational crystallography software written in C++ and wrapped with Python :cite:`GrosseKunstleve02`.